bozzbet/trmx/README.md

 ## Post-Install Setup
 Once the installation is DONE, update the `config.json` to your own miner's setting.

-In Termux Terminal, execure the command to login to Ubuntu:
+1. In Termux Terminal, execute the command to login to Ubuntu:
 ```bash
 proot-distro login ubuntu
 ```